jlinick/EclipseAutomator/README.md

 # Eclipse Automator

-This script offers a lightweight and highly customizable solution for the automated orchestration of photography of total solar eclipses.
-It is designed to control an unlimited number of cameras through both USB and serial connections, and allows users to completely customize their imaging sequence.
+This script offers a lightweight and highly customizable solution for the orchestration of photography of total solar eclipses.
+It is designed to control an unlimited number of cameras through both USB and serial connections, and allows users to design their own imaging sequences.
 It provides optional customizable voice notifications, audio alerts and countdowns, alongside an optional terminal-based graphical user interface (GUI).
-It can determine appropriate of exposure times based on your equipment, and supports gps devices for automatic determination of eclipse timings.
+It can calculate exposure times based on your equipment and eclipse phase, and supports gps devices for automatic determination of eclipse timings.

-This utility enables photographers to manage multiple cameras from a single computer, facilitating sophisticated imaging sequences to be run hands-free.
-Particularly, it supports serial connections, such as those used with Canon cameras, allowing for the capture of significantly more data during the critical period of totality.
-It also provides the ability to adjust global exposure durations in real-time via the up and down keypresses, allowing for immediate correction of any issues with under or overexposure.
+This package enables photographers to manage multiple cameras from a single computer, running multiple sophisticated imaging sequences simultaneously.
+By supporting serial connections, it can allow for the capture of significantly more data during the critical period of totality.
+It also provides the ability to adjust global exposure durations on the fly via the keyboard, allowing for immediate correction of any issues with under or overexposure.

-A simple dashboard presents a overview of active cameras, along with a queue of impending camera actions timings, and eclipse phase countdown clock.
-Everything is orchestrated by a single JSON file.
+A simple dashboard presents a overview of active cameras, along with a queue of impending camera actions, and an eclipse phase countdown clock.
+Everything is orchestrated by editing a single JSON file.
 Moreover, running tests of your setup and the automation sequence is straightforward.

-In summary, this script simplifies many of the technical complexities of eclipse photography, allowing photographers to capture sophisticated sequences with multile telescope/camera rigs and adjust things quickly and easily to run properly: hopefully enabling them to enjoy more of the eclipse itself.
+In summary, this script simplifies many of the technical complexities of eclipse photography, allowing photographers to capture sophisticated sequences with multiple telescope/camera rigs and adjust their setup rapidly to get as much data as possible while allowing them to enjoy more of the eclipse itself.

 ![Example Run](./example.png)